DhanushkumarSiv/D-FLIPDLOP-NEGEDGE/README.md

 **THEORY**

-D flip-flop operates with only positive clock transitions or negative clock transitions.
-Whereas, D latch operates with enable signal.
-That means, the output of D flip-flop is insensitive to the changes in the input, D except for active transition of the clock signal.
-The circuit diagram of D flip-flop is shown in the following figure.

 **D Flip-Flop**

 D flip-flop operates with only positive clock transitions or negative clock transitions.
 Whereas, D latch operates with enable signal.
 That means, the output of D flip-flop is insensitive to the changes in the input, D except for active transition of the clock signal.
 The circuit diagram of D flip-flop is shown in the following figure.